OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

 import onionGpio
 import time

-# seven segment class
+# class to control a 7-segment display
 class SevenSegment:
     # class attribute
     # 	dictionary mapping each alphanumeric character to the bytestring that should be sent to the shift register
     digitMap = {
         "0": "11111100",
         "1": "01100000",